OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 The **LDAP Login** step is added to deployment and runbook processes in the [same way as other steps](https://octopus.com/docs/projects/steps#adding-steps-to-your-deployment-processes).

-After you've added the step to your process, fill out the parameters in the step:
+After you add the step to your process, fill out the parameters in the step:

 ![Vault LDAP login step used in a process](vault-ldap-login-step-in-process.png)